Naveen-Pal/portfolio/src/pages/blogs/InventionFactory.md

 A heartfelt thank you to everyone at the Maker Bhavan Foundation and IIT Jammu for orchestrating such a fantastic program.
 Special thanks to my teammates and every mentor and staff member who guided us through this unforgettable journey.

 Looking Ahead
+The Invention Factory has left an indelible mark on me, shaping my perspectives and aspirations.
 Armed with a new set of skills, incredible memories, and lasting friendships, I look forward to what the future holds.
 The Invention Factory wasn't just a chapter in my academic career; it was a milestone in my personal and professional growth.